bonsai-rx/docs/articles/documentation-style-guide.md

 ### Alerts

-Use alerts to alert users to important information.
-Only use either the `Note` or `Warning` alerts as the color scheme does not conflict with the formatting for property names.
+Use alerts to highlight the awareness of important information.
+Prefer the `Note` and `Warning` alerts as the color scheme does not conflict with the formatting for property names.

 **Example:**
 ```markdown